 Both bedrooms can be made up as a super king or twin beds.
 We are fully flexible and happy to accept couples, family and groups.

 The coach house is adjacent to Warleigh Lodge which was built in 1835 as part of the Warleigh Estate.
 There is a pretty private

 garden where you can sit on the swing under the Mulberry tree or simply relax with a book amongst the lavender.

 Secure gated parking for up to 3 cars in the gravel driveway.

-We have a kiddie pack too which we can have available for your stay: travelcot, high chair, night lights, stair gate, bed rails (double one for 1 x bed) and a toddler step and nonslip bath mat.
+We have a kiddie pack too which we can have available for your stay: travelcot, high chair, night lights, bed rails (double one for 1 x bed) and a toddler step and nonslip bath mat.

 The centre of Bath is easily to get to by car, bus, bike, by foot or even by boat.